-To the Dutch Civil Society and NGOs
+To the German Civil Society and NGOs

 - Hold partners of Gazprom in Europe major corporations that are slated to benefit from Nord Stream 1 and 2 - to public account of rampant corruption in the Russian gas industry, and appeal to their self-stated standards on governance and corporate social responsibility values.
-Make them aware that the lucrative project offered by Gazprom is at the expense of Russian taxpayers and Europe's long-term democracy and security. - Demand from Shell, Gasunie, Van Oord to stop cooperating in the project until it complies with international conventions, as well as complies with OECD guidelines and with Free Prior and Informed Consent. - Facilitate more public events and publications in Europe in which the voices of regular consumers and the opposition in Russia can be heard with regard to policy-making on Nord Stream 2.
+Make them aware that the lucrative project offered by Gazprom is at the expense of Russian taxpayers and Europe's long-term democracy and security. - Demand from Wintershall and Uniper to stop participating in the project until it complies with international conventions, as well as with OECD guidelines, and with Free Prior and Informed Consent. - Facilitate more public events and publications in Europe in which the voices of regular consumers and the opposition in Russia can be heard with regard to policymaking on Nord Stream 2.
 Right now, the balance heavily favors Gazprom's enablers and sympathizers.
 Encourage less superficial and more historical, fact-based, and detailed discussion of the problem.
-Translate and publicize for the benefit of Western audiences and
+Translate and publicize for the benefit of Western audiences and corporations the findings of investigative journalists and activists in Russia about Gazprom's corruption and the actual results of Nord Stream 1 for all involved parties.
+Reflect on the situation when laws of the whole country - Russia - were deliberately weakened by Gazprom, the rights of the indigenous peoples of Russia and international conventions were violated, and double standards for the supply of gas to Germany were used.
+Organize public discussions to find out whether it is ethical to use gas at such a high social and environmental price, and whether it contradicts European values.